 To justify the trust placed in Siemens by customers, suppliers, shareholders, employees and other stakeholders of the company, we place the highest priority on the integrity and transparency of our business processes.
-Therefore, it is essential that Siemens obtains knowledge of any violations of the law, in particular violations of the Siemens Business Conduct Guidelines.
+Therefore, it is essential that Siemens obtains knowledge of any compliance violations, in particular violations of the Siemens Business Conduct Guidelines.
 Reliable reporting channels for internal and external stakeholders are indispensable for effective compliance, because they help ensure that possible misconduct is reported, thoroughly investigated and brought to light.
-Like other external stakeholders and Siemens employees, Siemens partners may choose between two protected channels to report possible misconduct.
+Like other external stakeholders and Siemens employees, Siemens partners may choose between two protected channels to report possible misconduct to our company.

-Whistleblower Hotline "Tell Us"
+Compliance Hotline "Tell us"

-The Whistleblower hotline "Tell Us" is a secure way of reporting potential violations of the law.
-Reports can be submitted at any time of the day or night, anywhere in the world, in a safe, confidential and if desired, anonymous manner, either online or by telephone, in numerous languages.
+The compliance hotline "Tell us" is a secure way of reporting potential compliance violations.
+Reports can be submitted at any time of the day or night, anywhere in the world, in a safe, confidential and if desired, anonymous manner, either online or by telephone, in up to 150 languages.
 The call center and website are operated by an external provider specializing in the secure and confidential handling of sensitive content.
 Incoming reports are not traced and reporting parties are not automatically registered.
 The content of incoming reports is forwarded by the service provider to the Siemens Corporate Compliance Office for clarification.
 The decision on further actions to be taken is made there.
 All reports are treated confidentially.